 How Does the Work Opportunity Tax Credit Work?

-In a nutshell, the WOTC amounts to 40 percent of an individual employee’s incurred wages, up to $6,000 for an individual who meets the following criteria:
+In a nutshell, the WOTC is equal to 40 percent of an individual employee’s incurred wages, up to $6,000 for an individual who:

 How Does an Employer Claim This Credit?

-According to the U.S. Department of Labor (DOL) and the Internal Revenue (IRS), employers must follow a structured process to claim the WOTC.
+According to the U.S. Department of Labor (DOL) and the Internal Revenue Service (IRS), employers must follow a three-step process to claim the WOTC.

 1. Prescreening and Filing Certification Request